stefanpejcinoski/Music-classification-by-genre-using-machine-learning/README.md

 #### Python

 This project was written for Python 3.7, i cannot guarantee that it will work with other versions.
-If you don't already have python , the easiest way to install for Windows and Mac users is to download Anaconda for the proper Python version.
+If you don't already have Python , the easiest way to install for Windows and Mac users is to download Anaconda for the proper Python version.
 Linux users on the other hand can just run:

 ```